APPLYING TO THE NEW WRITERS PROJECT

 Statement of Purpose

-In this short essay (1-2 pages), discuss your specific areas of interest and professional goals.
+In this short single-spaced essay (1-2 pages), discuss your specific areas of interest and professional goals.
 You may also want to explain some of your personal history in becoming a writer and why you want to teach.

 We accept a maximum of either 15 pages of poetry or 6,500 words of prose (12-point type and double-spaced).
 We are interested in what you consider to be your best work.
 Our decision to accept an applicant begins with his or her writing sample.